 Opposition to Trophy Hunting

-- The prized “Big Five” are the trophies most sought after.
-They are: lion, Cape buffalo, elephant, rhinoceros, and leopard.
+- The prized “Big Five” are the big-game trophies that are most sought after.
+They are lion, cape buffalo, elephant, rhinoceros, and leopard.

-- According to Born Free, an elephant is worth $1.6 million in revenue over its lifetime from photographic tourism, as opposed to a top price of $60,000 as a trophy at Africa Hunt Lodge.
+- According to Born Free, an elephant is worth $1.6 million in revenue over its lifetime from photographic tourism as compared to a top price of $60,000 as a trophy at Africa Hunt Lodge.